• Blog

 Benefits of Music on Communities

-There is ample evidence of how music adds vibrancy to communities, engages the brain, strengthens the sense of belonging and connection with others.
+Research shows that music adds multigenerational activity to communities, engages the brain, and strengthens connections with others.

 Blog